aws-samples/sample-keyspaces-cdc-streams-connectors/README.md

 ## Configuration

-The application can be configured using either `application.conf` file or environment variables.
+The application can be configured using either `stream-application.conf` file or environment variables.
 Environment variables take precedence over configuration file values.

-### application.conf
+### stream-application.conf

-The main configuration file is located at `kcl-keyspaces-app/src/main/resources/application.conf`.
+The main configuration file is located at `kcl-keyspaces-app/src/main/resources/stream-application.conf`.
 Here's the complete configuration structure:

 ```hocon
 keyspaces-cdc-streams {